People's Pension bereavement: 0300 2000 555 – no probate needed

 Things to watch out for

-The two-year clock starts on the date of death, not the date you call.
-For deaths before age 75, the tax-free treatment of the lump sum depends on The People’s Pension being notified and the payment being made within two years of death.
-If that window passes — whether due to delay on your part or a slow claims process — any lump sum paid out becomes subject to income tax at the beneficiary’s marginal rate.
+The two-year clock starts on the date of notification, not the date of death.
+For deaths before age 75, the tax-free treatment of the lump sum depends on The People’s Pension being notified and the payment being made within two years of them learning about the death.
 Contact the bereavement team promptly, even if you are still gathering documents.
+You can gather documents after notifying them without losing the tax-free window – as long as you do not leave it too late.

 The nomination is not the same as the will.
 Many people assume that whoever is named in the will receives the pension.
 That is not how it works.
 The trustees decide who gets the People’s Pension pot, guided by whatever expression of wish the member completed.
 If the member named an ex-spouse on a form ten years ago and never updated it, the trustees will take that into account.
-They are not bound by it, but they will not simply ignore it either.
+They are not bound by it – but they will consider it, and it can complicate or delay the claim.
 Check what nomination is on file as early as possible.

 You do not need probate before contacting them.
 Because The People’s Pension operates as a discretionary trust, the pension pot sits outside the estate.
 You do not need a grant of probate to begin the bereavement process, and you do not need one for the money to be paid to a nominated beneficiary.
 Only contact them about probate if the trustees ultimately decide to pay the pot to the estate directly.

 The member may have more than one workplace pension.
 The People’s Pension is one of the most common auto-enrolment providers, but many people have accumulated pensions with multiple providers over a working life.
-Each scheme must be contacted separately — there is no central notification service for workplace pensions equivalent to the Death Notification Service for banks.
+Each scheme must be contacted separately – there is no central notification service for workplace pensions.
 Use the Pension Tracing Service if you think there are other pension pots to find.

 Summary